yairTzach/SlideSmart/README.md

 Python 3.7+: Ensure Python is installed.
 MongoDB: Install MongoDB for user data storage and quiz progress tracking.
 Step 1: Project Setup
-Download and extract the project zip file.
+Download and Extract the project zip file to your computer.

-Open the terminal and navigate to the project directory: bash
+Open the Terminal and navigate to the project directory:

+bash
 Copy code
 cd /path/to/SlideSmart
 Step 2: Install Dependencies
-Install all necessary dependencies:
+Install all necessary dependencies using the following command:

 bash
 Copy code